punctualabstract/titlenova-api-docs/overview.rst

 to achieve compatibility with other external application systems for integration purposes.

-For the examples given in the documentation below, cURL is used as a simple example, but any basic client, such as Postman, should work to execute the examples.
+For the examples given in the documentation below, cURL is used as a simple example, but any basic client, such as **Postman**, should work to execute the examples as well.